 S can equivalently be mathematically defined as

 The numerator is the sum of the projections of each ZW onto the direction of the QS.
 Equation has some advantages over Equation .
-First, it makes is clear that stationarity is a mixture of a phase effect and an amplitude effect.
+First, it makes clear that stationarity is a mixture of a phase effect and an amplitude effect.
 Secondly, one can, in principle, replace αqs with any direction of interest, allowing to evaluate S(α).
 This can also be useful for removing variability due to the seasonal cycle.
 The position of the monthly QS3 has a shift of about 15between January and July (Loon and Jenne 1972), so by replacing αqs with αqs(month) (one for each month) one can evaluate stationarity with respect to the seasonal changing position of the mean wave.
 Finally, it is possible to transform the sums into running sums with window w and obtain S(w,t) and analyse variations of stationarity with time.

 While S is used –sometimes as 2/πarcsinS (Singer 1967)– in the meteorological literature in the context of wind steadiness, to our knowledge this is the first time it has been applied to the study of atmospheric waves.
 However, its statistical properties are not well studied.
 One problem with S is that, as seen above, its estimation from a finite sample has a positive bias, but its convergence properties are not explored.